experimentalpolitics/immigration/material/design.md

 ### Attention checks & article evaluation

-Please answer the following questions about the tweet as well as the article you just read. _(randomize order of questions)_
+Please answer the following questions about the tweet as well as the article you just read.

 **[source]** *(randomize order)*  Which Twitter account / news organization published the story?